copperspice/cs_mingw_w64/README.md

 <br>

-### Additional POSIX Utilities
+### Additional Information

-If you need command or utilities like bash, find, flex, ls, or rsync we strongly encouage you to use the ones distributed by in the zip file shown below.
-These will be added to our MinGW distribution as time permits.
+If you need commands like bash, find, flex, ls, or rsync we strongly encouage you to use the ones distributed in the zip file listed below.
+These will be adding these to our distribution.

-In order to use bash you will need the files: /bin/bash.exe, /bin/sh.exe, and /share/termcap in these exact folder names.
+In order to use bash you will need the files: /bin/bash.exe, /bin/sh.exe, and /etc/termcap in these exact folder locations.

+When using a Windows command prompt (windows console) you will need to set the enviroment variable for TERM to #win32con.

-Older versions of these utilities can be found in the following 7z file. <br>
+Older versions of utilities can be found in the following 7z file. <br>
 &nbsp; &nbsp; &nbsp; https://download.copperspice.com/toolchain/mingw/msys+7za+wget+svn+git+mercurial+cvs-rev13.7z